Haaruun-I/File-Sorter/README.md

 # File-Sorter

-A file sorting program I made to help clean out my desktop and download folders making this taught me allot about file handling and reactivy in python, not truly async though,
+A file sorting program I made to help clean out my desktop and download folders. making this taught me allot about file handling and reactivy in python, not truly async though.